-Now that we’ve moved toward better managing our personal lives and our homes, we are prepared for the last and final step, the reason for this entire series!
-It’s time to begin practicing hospitality.
-To begin opening our homes to those around us.
+Now that we’ve moved toward better managing our personal lives and our homes, we are prepared for the last and final step.
+Truly the reason for this entire series!
+It’s time to begin practicing hospitality and opening our homes to those around us.

-As women, we are wired for relationships and feel most satisfied when we are connected to others in a deep, meaningful way.
-One of the main causes for depression and purposelessness among women stems from a lack of connection and real relationships.
-Another name for it is loneliness!
+As women, we are wired for relationships.
+We feel most satisfied when we are connected to others in a deep, meaningful way.
+Studies reveal that one of the main causes for depression and purposelessness among women stems from a lack of connection and real relationships.

-It can be difficult for homemakers to get out, particularly when children come into the picture.
-Throw homeschooling into the mix and suddenly, you are tied to your house until lunch (at least!).
+Having acquaintances isn’t the same as having deep friendships.
+It can be difficult for homemakers to form even acquaintances!
+Add children or even homeschooling into the mix and suddenly, you are tied to your house until lunch (at least!).
 And then there’s afternoon naps to contend with.

 We talked about the importance of finding a mentor, someone who can help you process life’s struggles.
 But this only fulfills a portion of your relational needs.